kyma-incubator/examples/personservice/README.md

 kubectl create configmap -n personservice registrationfile --from-file=registration/registrationfile.json -n personservice
 ```

-Now go to your service catalog and unbind your redis service instance from personservice and then delete the service instance.
+Now go to your service instances  and unbind your redis service instance from personservice and then delete the service instance.

 To make personservice work again, you also need to roll-back the kubernetes deployment to the state used in [Extend your Person service](#extend-your-person-service).
 To do that simply issue the following command: